aliceyuyan/cgKNV-for-genotyping-of-bacterial-genomes/README.md

 done
 ```

 🧬 Step 3.
-SNP Calling and consensus genomes generation using Snippy in the snippy-multi model;
+SNP calling and consensus genomes generation using Snippy in the snippy-multi model;

 3.1 Single-end-trimmed data